10.21.24

 In the opening sonnet crown, “Some Measures,” which is a confidential address of sorts, the speaker references musicians and poets whose work she and her late father knew: The Fugs, the Violent Femmes, Captain Beefheart, Philip Glass, Raleigh, Marlowe, Hopkins, and his beloved Rilke.
 My main goal with this poem, which I started not long after his death, was to resurrect my father by capturing our way of communicating.
 A German professor, translator, and musician, he would play a song or sing it (rather badly) to communicate his feelings.
 He quoted poetry too.
 It was often ridiculous or silly and just as often heartfelt.
 For the sonnets, I followed suit by referencing music and poetry rather than saying a thing outright.
 That’s how we talked.
 One of my early memories is of him preparing for class by translating Celan’s “Todesfuge.”
 Dad’s translation of Rilke’s “Herbst” is included in the notes of For Today.

 While working on the book, I reread the Duino Elegies—my dad’s copy of Stephen Spender’s translation as well as other translations listed in the notes.
-I don’t know German and French, only a little, but I enjoyed the texture of various translations.
+I don’t know German and only recall a little French.
 Comforted by Rainer Maria Rilke’s existential search for meaning, his spirituality and mysticism, and his argument that we need the dead though they may not need us, I tried to internalize his sequence while writing the long poem.
 Rilke’s angels led me to Inger Christensen’s alphabet, a text I had studied decades before.
 Because of the role of the mother, the presence of children, and the threat of ecological annihilation, I felt a kinship between alphabet and For Today.
 Inspired by Christensen’s catalogue of the ordinary and extraordinary as well as her formal constraints (the partial abecedarian and the Fibonacci sequence structure), I riffed on her book in an attempt to create a love language between the speaker and her daughter.

 AS: The definitions you use to carry the concept of naming things throughout feel reminiscent of Anne Carson’s Nox, which is also an unpacking of grief.
 How do you leverage etymology to encourage a quest for truth without making it explanatory or prescriptive?